 If you can't find someone to practice with or you want additional help, try any of the links at the bottom of this page or call The Job Market and sign up for an interviewing workshop where you'll get expert advice and mock panel interviews tailored to the job you want!
 (This requires an appointment with one of our skilled vocational counselors, who will give you a referral after approving your resume.)

-Once you are scheduled, do your homework!
+Do your homework!
 Research the company and the skills required for the job.
 Be prepared to talk about how your skills relate to the position.

-Prepare yourself.
 Be sure to look your best and show up looking polished, professional, and comfortable.

 What to Do When You're In the Ring: 10 Interview Tips

-- Arrive 10 to 15 minutes early-- any earlier will be awkward; any later may leave you flustered and nervous, and could work against you.
+- Arrive 10 to 15 minutes early -- any earlier will be awkward; any later may leave you flustered and nervous, and could work against you.

 - Make sure you know how to pronounce your interviewer's name correctly.